After you add an app to your OneLogin account, you can configure various options for your users.

-When you access app configuration from the Add App page, only the Portal, Connector, and Personal or Organization App options are available.
-Portal options enable you to edit the app name as it appears to users, the icons that appear to users, and whether the app appears at all.
-Rectangular icons appear in tile views of apps.
+Note: When you add an app from the Add App page, limited options are available.
+Portal enables you to edit the app name, icons, and whether the app appears at all.
 Connectors determine if this app will be configured through SAML or through a form, while Personal or Organizational App determines whether the app will be in the list of company apps or personal only.

-After you click Save to add the app, the Info tab appears.
-Here you can update the app display name, visibility, icons, the tab it appears under in the list of apps, and any notes that you want to associate with the application.
+Under the Info tab, you can update the app display name, visibility, icons, the tab it appears under in the list of apps, and any notes that you want to associate with the application.

 The Configuration tab is split into two parts: Application Details and API Connection.
 Under Application Details on top, you'll find fields that enable SAML integration, domain connectors, and settings that allow for single sign-on functionality.
 Below, under API Connection, you'll find fields for hooking into application API's and allowing for user provisioning functionality with those apps.